Miss Taylor - Head of Department

 Mathematics is all around us and we use it every day, checking change at the shops, deciding when to leave for the airport and timing the cooking of dinner are just a few examples.

 The application of mathematics has led to the development of the objects we all take for granted such as cars, microwaves, mobile phones and the internet.
 At the very top end it is helping brilliant scientists understand the laws of the universe.

 Mathematics opens door and leads to diverse careers at every level of understanding.

 At Barking Abbey we aim to inspire a love of mathematics and problem solving in every student.
 We believe that all students can succeed in Mathematics and it is our intention to nurture students to become fluent in the basics of mathematics and reach their potential.
 By engendering a growth mindset and belief in themselves we will develop students with the ability to persevere and become resourceful problem solvers, developing their ability to think logically and creatively.

 “A person who never made a mistake never tried anything new”, “The important thing is not to stop questioning.”
 Albert Einstein

 Students at Barking Abbey have consistently done very well in mathematics assessments with results consistently at or above the national average.

-Our A Level results have helped our students move on to excellent universities including Cambridge and Oxford to continue their studies.
+Our excellent A Level Mathematics and A Level Further Mathematics results have helped our students move on to excellent universities including Cambridge and Oxford to continue their studies.

 Key Stage 3